Tri Color Quinoa and Tomato Corn Salad

 What’s in your fridge and pantry that you don’t see here?
 Do you have avocado, canned artichokes, kalamata or green olives, pepperoncini peppers, leftover peas or rice, fresh spinach or arugula, cucumbers, radishes, or maybe matchstick carrots (They are on sale at Publix this week)?
 Here’s another quinoa salad recipe Mediterranean-style I made a few months ago with what I had in my fridge and pantry.

 And there you have it!
-Ingredients aren’t fancy but it sure looks beautiful.
+Tri Color Quinoa and Tomato Corn Salad.
+The ingredients aren’t fancy but it sure looks beautiful.
 I made it with what I had in my pantry and in the fridge.
 And it’s on the healthy side of the house menu!

 You don't really need a recipe to make a quinoa-based salad.
 Just open up your fridge and pantry and build one with what you already have.
 If you're running low on ingredients, just make a list of some of your favorite things and mix it together with your favorite cheese and a drizzle of a vinaigrette dressing.